Eddie Condon: Death

 On August 4, 1973, Condon died of a bone disease at Mount Sinai Hospital in New York City, New York.
 He was 67.
 His funeral was held at Frank E. Campbell Chapel in Manhattan.
 He was survived by his wife and two daughters.

 Discography

+In addition to these albums, Condon made 78 RPM recordings from the 1920s to the 1950s; labels included Brunswick and Commodore.